usnistgov/FIPS201/_FIPS201/frontend.md

     may be subjected to the [ANSI322] tests for ultraviolet and daylight fading resistance and subjected to the same [ISO10373] dynamic bending test.
 - There are methods by which proper card orientation can be indicated.
-Section 4.1.4.3, for example, defines Zones 21F and 22F, where card orientation features may be applied.[^orientation] Note: If an agency determines that tactilely discernible markers for PIV Cards imposes an undue burden, the agency must implement policies and procedures to accommodate employees and contractors with disabilities in accordance with Sections 501 and 504 of the Rehabilitation Act.
+Section 4.1.4.3, for example, defines Zones 21F and 22F, where card orientation features MAY be applied.[^orientation] Note: If an agency determines that tactilely discernible markers for PIV Cards imposes an undue burden, the agency must implement policies and procedures to accommodate employees and contractors with disabilities in accordance with Sections 501 and 504 of the Rehabilitation Act.
 - The card SHALL be 27- to 33-mil thick (before lamination) in accordance with [ISO7810].
 - The PIV Card SHALL NOT be embossed.
 - Decals SHALL NOT be adhered to the card.
-- Departments and agencies may choose to punch an opening in the card body to enable the card to be oriented by touch or to be worn on a lanyard.
+- Departments and agencies MAY choose to punch an opening in the card body to enable the card to be oriented by touch or to be worn on a lanyard.
 Departments and agencies should ensure such alterations are closely coordinated with the card vendor and/or manufacturer to ensure the card material integrity and printing process is not adversely impacted.
 Departments and agencies are